Delegation Policy

 • Appointment of the Clerk/RFO

-• To adopt and change the Standing Orders, Financial Regulations, Scheme of Delegation and other Council policies
+• To adopt and change the Standing Orders, Financial Regulations and Scheme of Delegation

 • To approve and adopt the Budget.